Euan Kirkwood

 Euan MacMillan Kirkwood (born 7 December 1934) is a Scottish former first-class cricketer.

-Kirkwood was born at Paisley in December 1934 and was educated at Merchiston Castle School.
+Kirkwood was born in Paisley in December 1934 and was educated at Merchiston Castle School.
 A club cricketer for Ferguslie, Kirkwood made three appearances in first-class cricket for Scotland in 1958, against Yorkshire at Middlesbrough, the touring New Zealanders at Glasgow, and Ireland at Ayr.
 He struggled with the bat in these three matches, scoring 17 runs at an average of 3.40.
 He later emigrated to Canada, where he settled in British Columbia.
-He continued to play cricket in Canada as a wicket-keeper, representing British Columbia.
+He continued to play cricket in Canada as a wicketkeeper, representing British Columbia.